Fresh salmon risotto is a delicious and nutritious all year round meal, my version adds fennel seeds for an anise flavour, sweet peas & lemon.

 Poaching the salmon in the stock that we use to make the risotto amp up the essence of salmon through the dish and the peas complement that perfectly.

-If you say fish risotto the chances are pretty high that the first thought leap to seafood, and something like a prawn risotto.
+If you say fish risotto the chances are pretty high that the first thought leap to seafood, and something like a lemon and prawn risotto.

 However seafood risotto ain’t the only “frutti de mare”!

 This fresh salmon risotto is instead more about simple clean flavours and elegance.